 From 2001 to 2015 median rent increased by a whopping 32%, and it has only risen higher by now.
 So you’re likely sick of throwing money away every month on that ever-increasing rent.
 But the difficult part of buying a house is coming up with that big down payment.
 You also want to own a house before you’re too old to enjoy it, and socking away a little bit every month (as you do for retirement) just won’t cut it.
-So here are 10 ways to save for a down payment for your Inland Empire house.
+So here are 10 ways to save for a down payment for your Riverside house.

 1. Determine How and How Much You Should Save

-In order to save for a down payment for your Inland Empire house, you absolutely must begin by determining how much you need to save and what your savings strategy will be.
+In order to save for a down payment for your Riverside house, you absolutely must begin by determining how much you need to save and what your savings strategy will be.
 Most financial experts recommend that you consult with a mortgage lender to determine exactly how much and what kind of mortgage you can actually qualify for.
 This will determine, in large part, how large a down payment you’ll need to save for.

 The current lending market is pretty tight, so it would wise to count on saving up a down payment of 20% of the purchase price.
 That’s a good chunk of change, but the more you put down, the better deal you can usually get.
 Then, you just have to determine your savings strategy and attack it with determination.